danieljsummers/blog.bitbadger.solutions/source/_posts/2010/4040-web-service.md

 The [Ethics and Religious Liberty Commission][erlc] of the [Southern Baptist Convention][sbc] is holding a "[40/40 Prayer Vigil][site]," encouraging prayer through the end of October.
 While some of the prayer is focused on the upcoming elections, the focus is on national revival.
 They have produced a prayer guide, which details suggestions for prayer over the course of 40 days, beginning September 20th, and for 40 hours, beginning October 29th at 4pm.

 We have created a web service to break this guide up into day and hour-sized chunks.
-The service <del>is</del> _(UPDATE: was)_ at http://services.djs-consulting.com/FortyForty.asmx.
+The service is <del>at this URL</del> no longer active.
 There are several ways to retrieve this information.

 * **GetDay**
   This gets one of the 40 days, by the day number.
 (September 20th is 1, September 21st is 2, etc.) The "day" parameter controls which day is returned.